Global Blockchain Show, Dubai, To Gather Blockchain And Web3 Experts, Provide Networking Opportunities

+VAP Group , a leader in Web3 & Crypto Innovation, to host the biggest blockchain event in the heart of Dubai at Grand Hyatt Dubai from 16-17 April 2024

-Dubai, United Arab Emirates--(Newsfile Corp. - January 11, 2024) - Global Blockchain Show Dubai is gearing up to welcome more than 7000 attendees, 300 speakers, 120 sponsors, and 3000 firms who will unite from different regions of the world to network, learn, experience leadership sessions, and showcase their projects and products with a common goal of promoting blockchain and web3 industry.
+Dubai, UAE, 16th January 2024, ZEX PR WIRE , Global Blockchain Show Dubai is gearing up to welcome more than 7000 attendees, 300 speakers, 120 sponsors, and 3000 firms who will unite from different regions of the world to network, learn, experience leadership sessions, and showcase their projects and products with a common goal of promoting blockchain and web3 industry.

 Among the attendees and speakers, the Global Blockchain Show Dubai will have C-level executives, managers, consultants, corporates, investors, and even governments who will stand to gain valuable insights from this blockchain event and participate in networking opportunities to build collaborations and partnerships.